 Australia has the 13th largest economy in the world, with an overall GDP of $1.5 trillion and a GDP Per Capita of $48,000.
-The economy experienced a sluggish period of growth in March of 2017, with a 0.3% increase in GDP, compared with their year-over-year growth of 1.1% in GDP during the 4th quarter 2016.
+The economy experienced a relatively sluggish growth in 2017, with a 0.3% increase in GDP.
 Having rolled out in early 2017, Australia’s new foreign policy (a type of white paper agenda) has created a roadmap for the country's economic, security, and foreign policy relations.
 The nation is ranked as the 12th best country in the world to set up a business based on the low entry costs and streamlined procedures.

 Principal language: Australian English

 Government: Democratic, federal-state system recognizing the British monarch as sovereign

 Major Provinces: New South Wales, Victoria, Tasmania, Western Australia, South Australia, and Queensland

 In Australia, a civil contract governs the employment relations between an employer and an employee.
 In this context, an employee agrees to provide services to the employer in exchange for a specific amount of compensation.
 Both the parties may mutually agree on certain employment terms, which are subject to legislative minimum rights and collective bargaining agreements or CBAs.